 I knew that my traffic was going to tank in January, because December was such a good month for traffic, but in reality, I wasn’t hit too hard: just 20%.
-Furthermore, my Mediavine earnings weren’t completely terrible either.
+Furthermore, my display advertising earnings weren’t completely terrible either.
 In January,

 If you are wondering where I drive most of my traffic, it’s from Pinterest.
-There’s two resources that I recommend for getting pro at Pinterest: the Pinterest Traffic Avalanche course by Create and Go and my own ebook, Explosive Traffic With Tribes.
+If you’re looking for a good course that dives deeper into Pinterest strategies, I recommend going for the Pinterest Traffic Avalanche course by Create and Go.